-Pairing a third crossing with a large investment in land development would align with California Senate Bill 375's call to Metropolitan Planning Organizations to link transportation and land use in regional planning.
+Pairing infrastructure projects with a large investment in land development would align with California Senate Bill 375's call to Metropolitan Planning Organizations to link transportation and land use in regional planning.

-- To combat displacement, the CAB and governing agencies can work to provide incentives for cities with existing and new rail transit stations to adopt rent stabilization and just cause eviction ordinances. - To increase the supply of affordable housing, provide incentives to cities with existing and new rail transit stations to adopt policies that expedite the review process for housing development projects that include affordable housing. - New public lands may be targeted for development as a result of a third crossing project.
-Establishing a percentage of newly available land to be included in a community land trust can help to ensure the supply of affordable housing increases. - Another method to grow the affordable housing stock using existing housing parcels is by incentivizing cities with existing and new rail transit stations to adopt policies that support the development of Accessory Dwelling Units (ADUs).
+- Provide incentives for cities with existing and new rail transit stations to adopt rent stabilization and just cause eviction ordinances. - Provide incentives to cities with existing and new rail transit stations to adopt policies that expedite the review process for affordable housing development projects. - Establish a percentage of newly available land to be included in a community land trust to ensure the supply of affordable housing increases. - Incentivize cities with existing and new rail transit stations to adopt policies that support the development of Accessory Dwelling Units (ADUs).